Vocational Education & Training (VET)

 Short Courses: These include but are not limited to; White Card Training, First Aid, Barista and Responsible Service of Alcohol.
 These courses do NOT attract SACE credits and students need to pay to do them.

-(Note: in 2024 White Card @ CHS cost to students was $150)
+(Note: in 2025, White Card @ CHS cost to students was $150)

-Job Skills: These are courses that are up to 2 weeks induration and are usually FREE.
-Due to the time they take to complete they generally attract 10 Stage 1 credits.
+Job Skills: These are courses that are up to 2 weeks in duration and are usually FREE.
+Due to the time they take to complete, they generally attract 10 Stage 1 credits.

 (An example of this is the ‘Vine to Wine’ Viticulture course)

-Stackable VET / Skills Clusters: This is when a number of course competencies for a specific industry are put together and are delivered over several days, often with an on-line component.
+Stackable VET / Skills Clusters: This is when a number of course competencies for a specific industry are put together and are delivered over several days, often with an online component.

 (Note: Hospitality [front and back of house and Barista course] is an example of this)

 Work Experience: This is an opportunity for students to ‘work’/spend time within a business for between 3-5 days (not necessarily a calendar week) to learn about what the specific career entails.
-This is available to all students in Year 10-12 and can be discussed with the EIF, Roll Class or Workplace Practices Teachers, Year Level Coordinators and/or the VET Coordinator.
-Forms can be found on this website.

 How does VET / do FIPS relate to SACE Credits: